Paste text or link here

 Project Gutenberg is an excellent resource for full books in the public domain.

-Try copying any of these links into the input box above
+Try pasting text from any of these links into the input box above:

 Python, web.py, NLTK, JQuery, 1140.css, sexybuttons, vim, and Adobe Photoshop.